SumikaNya

 Choose to create a static website, fill in your domain name, and leave the rest as default.

-Click on the web configuration, switch to HTTPS, and select the previously applied certificate; the SSL is configured.
+Click on the web configuration, switch to HTTPS, and select the previously applied certificate, and the SSL is configured.

 Next, go to the configuration file, copy the content below and add it at the end, save and reload (remember to modify the commented areas to your own).